aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 <https://github.com/elasticsearch/kibana/pull/1377>

+Add two configuration settings into `config.js`:

+1. sniff: now kibana would sniff all your nodes by default
+2. request_timeout: now kibana wouldn't render panels if your data return after 30 seconds

 *If you had wrote your own panels and want to migrate to the latest elasticjs, just change a few codes as follow:*

 ```javascript